cfif-31/smsservice_softtech_spa/README.md

 A simple single page application for sending messages and getting their status from the server

-Works in conjunction with [server](https://github.com/cfif-31/SMSService.SoftTech "server git url") setup in your server url const.ts file
+Works in conjunction with [server](https://github.com/cfif-31/SMSService.SoftTech "server git url").
+Setup your server url in const.ts file

 ### `npm start`